mycpuorg/mycpuorg.github.io/_posts/2020-02-02-task-migrations-c++.md

 threads of execution while benefiting from cached data Hits.

 ```
-These posts are purposely kept short while I try to give as much info for
+These posts are purposely kept short, I try to give as much info within the
-the reader to be informed the reader is expected to discern the data for
-themselves.
+window as possible.
+I'm happy that folks care enough to leave comments
+but I request you that more specific your feedback is, more helpful
+it will be.
+As always, thanks for reading.
 ```